lowdefy/lowdefy-example-auth-email/README.md

   ```

 - In the command console, navigate to your project folder and run the Lowdefy CLI: `pnpx lowdefy@4 dev`.
+- Once an email is sent and a profile is created, you will notice that you now have access to the "Protected Page"

 ## More Lowdefy resources